 Section 7.3.(a) The General Assembly finds that significant State funding or in-kind support of scientific or technological development activity by a non-State entity has been provided, but questions have arisen about whether there has been adequate provision for reimbursement of these expenses or a sharing by the State of the returns on the activities.
-The General Assembly desires to develop a policy to ensure that the State will share in the return on these development activities in return for the substantial investment provided by the State, without discouraging traditional scientific or technological development activities provided through research institutions in the University system.
+The General Assembly desires to develop a policy to ensure that the State will share in any gain on these development activities in return for the substantial investment provided by the State, without discouraging traditional scientific or technological development activities provided through research institutions in the University system.
 The General Assembly finds that any solution should not cause unintended consequences, but shall protect the interest of the taxpayers who have provided the funds.

-The General Assembly further finds that the constituent institutions of The University of North Carolina and the North Carolina System of Community Colleges already have in place licensing, royalty, intellectual property, and other arrangements that ensure the interests of the taxpayers are protected; therefore, further review of scientific and technological activities involving licensing and royalty arrangements conducted by institutions within The University of North Carolina and the North Carolina System of Community Colleges is not needed at this time.
+The General Assembly further finds that the constituent institutions of The University of North Carolina and the North Carolina Community Colleges System already have in place licensing, royalty, intellectual property, and other arrangements.

-Section 7.3.(b) The Legislative Research Commission shall study whether, consistent with the findings of subsection (a) of this section, the following should be required from the non-State entity as conditions of the funding or in-kind support:
+Section 7.3.(b) The Legislative Research Commission may study whether, consistent with the findings of subsection (a) of this section, the following should be required from the non-State entity as conditions of the funding or in-kind support:

-- (1) An acknowledgement that State funding or in-kind support is provided to serve a public purpose. - (2) A copy of the non-State entity's audited annual financial report for the year before and then each year after the extension of State funding or inkind support. - (3) A quarterly report of marketing activities related to any of its scientific or technological development activity that has received State funding or in-kind support. - (4) Prior notice of any acquisition, merger, or corporate activity by the non-State entity that would: - a.
+(1) An acknowledgement that State funding or in-kind support is provided to serve a public purpose.

+- (2) A copy of the non-State entity's audited annual financial report for the year before and then each year after the extension of State funding or in-kind support. - (3) A quarterly report of marketing activities related to any of its scientific or technological development activity that has received State funding or in-kind support. - (4) Prior notice of any acquisition, merger, or corporate activity by the non-State entity that would: - a.
 Affect the public purpose and public benefit contemplated in the extension of State funding or in-kind support. - b.
-Benefit any of its corporate officers in the form of receiving directly or indirectly stock, stock options, or other valuable interest in a for-profit entity.
+Benefit any of its corporate officers in the form of receiving directly or indirectly stock, stock options, or other valuable interest in a for-profit or nonprofit entity.